-Principal activities
+Principal Activities

-The principal activities of the Group are:
+As at the date of this report, the principal activity of the Group is to earn income from the exploitation of its investment property, Linkletter's Place, located near Esperance, Western Australia, including from the sale of harvested timber and earning rental income from the cleared areas.

-- 1. to earn income from the exploitation of its investment property, Linkletter's Place, located near Esperance, Western Australia, including from the sale of harvested timber; and - 2. previously to earn a net interest margin from debentures which the Group has issued, which were subsequently on lent to another party at a higher interest rate.
+Previously, the Group's activities included earning a net interest margin from debentures which the Group has issued, which were subsequently on lent to another party at a higher interest rate.